-Anyone interested in launching a business or selling a new product should consider getting a patent, because they provide you at least three significant patent protection benefits.
+Anyone interested in launching a business or selling a new product should consider getting a patent, because they provide at least three significant benefits to you and your business.

 Patent protection benefits to the inventor

 The benefits of securing a patent include:

 - Barrier to entry: ability to stop others from selling a competitive product,